John M. Stahl

-John Malcolm Stahl (January 21, 1886 – January 12, 1950) was an American film director and producer.
+John Malcolm Stahl (January 21, 1886 – January 12, 1950, born Jacob Morris Strelitsky) was a Russian-born American film director and producer.
+He is best known for his films such as Leave Her to Heaven (1945), Imitation of Life (1934), The Keys of the Kingdom (1945), and Back Street (1932).

 Life and work

 He was born Jacob Morris Strelitsky in Baku (Azerbaijan) to a Russian Jewish family.
 When he was a child, his family left the Russian Empire and moved to the United States, settling in New York City.
 At a young age he took the name John Malcolm Stahl and began working, first as a theatre actor and then in the city's growing motion picture industry.
 He directed his first silent film short in 1913.

 In 1919 he signed on with Louis B. Mayer Pictures in Hollywood.
 In 1924 he was part of the Mayer team that founded MGM Studios.
 In 1927, Stahl was one of the thirty-six founding members of the Academy of Motion Picture Arts and Sciences.
-With the industry's transition to talkies and feature-length films, Stahl successfully made the adjustment.
-From 1927 through 1929 Stahl was an executive at the short-lived independent studio Tiffany Pictures, and renamed the company "Tiffany-Stahl Productions".
+When the industry transitioned to talkies and feature-length films, Stahl successfully made the adjustment.
+From 1927 through 1929, Stahl was an executive at the short-lived independent studio Tiffany Pictures, and renamed the company "Tiffany-Stahl Productions".

-In 1930 he joined Universal Pictures where he directed in 1934 the film Imitation of Life, which was nominated for an Academy Award for Best Picture.
-The following year, he directed Magnificent Obsession, starring Irene Dunne and Robert Taylor.
+In 1930, he joined Universal Pictures where he directed several pre-code films including Back Street in 1932, starring Irene Dunne and John Boles, and the following year Only Yesterday, again with Boles, and with Margaret Sullavan in her film debut.
+In 1934, he directed the film Imitation of Life, starring Claudette Colbert and Louise Beavers, which was nominated for an Academy Award for Best Picture only to lose to It Happened One Night, also starring Colbert, for which she received the Academy Award for Best Actress.
+In 1935, he once again directed Irene Dunne, this time in Magnificent Obsession, together with Robert Taylor.
 Both films were later remade in the 1950s by director Douglas Sirk.

-John Stahl continued to produce and direct major productions as well as filler shorts up to the time of his death.
-Some of his other notable directorial work was for The Keys of the Kingdom in 1944 and the 1945 film noir, Leave Her to Heaven starring Gene Tierney, who was nominated for Best Actress.
+Stahl continued to produce and direct major productions as well as filler shorts up to the time of his death.
+Some of his other notable directorial work was for The Keys of the Kingdom (1944) and Leave Her to Heaven (1945).
+The former film starred Gregory Peck, while the latter starred Gene Tierney.
+They each received Academy Award nominations in the leading categories (Best Actor and Best Actress, respectively) at the 18th Oscars ceremony.

 Stahl died in Hollywood in 1950.
 He is interred at Forest Lawn Memorial Park Cemetery in Glendale, California.